Pressure drops in Nord Stream pipelines as gas leaks into sea

-Pressure fell in both branches of the Nord Stream gas pipeline from the giant Russian Yamal Arctic gas fields to Germany on the evening of September 26, reportedly due to a leak in the NS2 pipeline.
+Pressure fell in both branches of the Nord Stream gas pipeline from the giant Russian Yamal Arctic gas fields to Germany during the evening of September 26, reportedly due to a leak in the NS2 pipeline.

-The leaks were reported by the Danish authorities, which ordered ships to maintain a five-kilometre radius away from the pipelines that run under the Baltic Sea through Danish waters, describing the area as “dangerous for ship traffic.”
+The leaks were reported by the Danish authorities, which ordered ships to maintain a 5-km radius away from the pipelines that run under the Baltic Sea through Danish waters, describing the area as “dangerous for ship traffic.”

 Russian state-owned gas giant Gazprom referred questions about the leakage to the Nord Stream 2 operator.